 On the first Monday of each month, little ones gather from 9 a.m. to 1 p.m. for Toddler Take Over.
 Enjoy a puppet show at 10 a.m., create works of art, play in the sand, and enjoy story time at 11 a.m., followed by a character appearance.
 Pre-registration is not required.
 Toddler Takeover is $3 for members and $8.50 for non-members.
 Children ages 12 months to 5 years only allowed.

 Another popular program is Family Fun Night, which is on the second Tuesday of the month from 5 to 8 p.m.
 Admission is $1.

-The museum offers seasonal and visiting exhibits such as the popular Snowville, so there’s always something new to do at EdVenture.
+The museum also offers seasonal and visiting exhibits, so there's always something new to do at EdVenture.